jcannon04/jcannon04.github.io/102/class06/README.md

 Javascript can be broken into 3 main parts

-* The language - standard amoung different environment and defined by ECMA
+* The language - standard among different environment and defined by ECMA
 * DOM API - How the language interacts with the browser / client side
 * Server API - provided by NODE.js is used for building back-end programs in Javascript